Bioinformatics Careers: Hot and Getting Hotter

 And the Bioinformatics Home blog correctly notes, “In any case, median salaries give only a vague idea of reality since the wages vary enormously between levels of employment.”

 Bottom line?
-If you have the expertise, training and an interest in data science and the life sciences, the area of bioinformatics is booming and continuing to grow with high demand and excellent salaries.
+If you have the expertise, training and an interest in data science and the life sciences, bioinformatics careers is booming and continuing to grow with high demand and excellent salaries.
 Good luck!